mirte-robot/mirte-documentation/doc/get_mirte_hardware.rst

 | Servo                     | SG90                                             | Any servo supported by Arduino            |
 +---------------------------+--------------------------------------------------+-------------------------------------------+

+.. rubric:: Footnotes

-..
-[1] The extension board is optional, but needed when using the USB camera.
+.. [#f1] The extension board is optional, but needed when using the USB camera.
-..
-[2] This power bank will fit the wooden frame.
+.. [#f2] This power bank will fit the wooden frame.
 Any powerbank with a stable 5V will work.
-..
-[3] With a breadboard, the JST and USB cables need to be replacd by dupont cables.
+.. [#f3] With a breadboard, the JST and USB cables need to be replacd by dupont cables.
-..
-[4] Due to teh voltage drop this will not work well with a 5V powerbank.
+.. [#f4] Due to teh voltage drop this will not work well with a 5V powerbank.